 Great starter kits can be found at your local pet supply store.
 These kits are usually much less expensive than buying the individual parts separately.

-At a minimum you will need the following equipment before purchasing your fish:
+At a minimum, you will need the following equipment before purchasing your fish:

-- Hood & Light
+- Hood and Light

 - Fish Food

-- Decorations & Plants
+- Decorations and Plants

-Buy Good Healthy Fish
+Buy Good, Healthy Fish

-Buy only good strong, healthy fish for your aquarium.
+Buy only good, strong, healthy fish for your aquarium.
 Introducing weak or injured fish to your tank can also introduce deadly diseases killing everything in the tank.

 Watch for any signs of disease in the tank where you purchase your fish.
-Any signs of dead fish, white spots (ick), torn fins or patches that look like cotton are all signs of disease that you could be taking home to your own tank.
+Any signs of dead fish, white spots (ick), torn fins, or patches that look like cotton are all signs of disease that you could be taking home to your own tank.

-Compatibility of Aquarium Fish
+Check the Compatibility of Aquarium Fish

-One of the best ways to ensure compatibility of the fish in your aquarium is to create a community tank.
+One of the best ways to ensure the compatibility of the fish in your aquarium is to create a community tank.
 Community tanks are collections of fish that are known to get along and have similar environmental and dietary needs.

-The following are some examples of different types of community tanks you may wish to try:
+The following are some examples of different types of community tanks you may wish to try.

 One of the easiest community fish tanks you can have is a goldfish community tank.
-Goldfish can grow to considerable sizes so be sure to take this into considerations when creating a goldfish community tank.
+Goldfish can grow to considerable sizes so be sure to take this into consideration when creating a goldfish community tank.

 Goldfish should only be kept with other Goldfish or Koi.
-While you may be able to find fish that can handle the cold water environment that Goldfish enjoy, Goldfish have different dietary needs and my rapidly outgrow other tank mates.
+While you may be able to find fish that can handle the cold water environment that Goldfish enjoy, Goldfish have different dietary needs and rapidly outgrow other tank mates.